Gradient-Free Score-Based Sampling Methods with Ensembles: Foundations of Score-based Sampling with Diffusion Models

 This section introduces the theoretical foundations for what follows, establishing the mathematical framework and principles that guide our methodology.
-We first give a quick overview of score-based sampling with diffusion models and then address some of the strategies that make our methods work for the demonstrated experiments.
+We first provide a brief overview of score-based sampling with diffusion models and then address some of the strategies that make our methods work for the demonstrated experiments.